UniExeterRSE/intro-version-control/_episodes/08_history_and_changes.md

 >    `Commit-good-practice.md` until just before the line
 >    `diff --git a/Git-cheatsheet.md b/Git-cheatsheet.md`, at which point it switches
 >    to the diff for `Git-cheatsheet.md`.
-> 2. The second line in each file's diff tells exactly which versions of the file
+> 2. The next few lines in each file's diff tell exactly which versions of the file
 >    Git is comparing.
 Confusingly, it looks like it contains commit identifiers,
 >    but these are in face different, computer-generated labels for the
 >    versions of the files.
-> 3. The third and fourth lines once again show the name of the file being changed.
-> 4. The remaining lines are the most interesting, they show us the actual differences
+> 3. The remaining lines, beginning `@@`, are the most interesting: they show us the actual differences
 >    and the lines on which they occur.
 In particular,
 >    the `+` marker in the first column shows where we added a line.
 If we had
 >    lines that were removed, these would be marked with `-`.